 Is Shopify Down Right Now?

-While Shopify was down earlier on 2 April for approximately one hour, the platform is currently up and running.
+Right now, Shopify is working normally.
+The problems from August 6 and 7 have been fixed.
 All systems appear to be operational, with both admin panels and storefronts functioning normally.
-The technical team at Shopify has resolved the issues that caused this morning’s outage.
+The technical team at Shopify has resolved the issues that caused the disruption quickly and without any lasting impact.

 To get the most up-to-date information on Shopify’s status, you can visit the official Shopify Status page, which provides real-time updates on any ongoing issues affecting the platform’s services.